weapons-and-armor

 Tactical Employment: The Pilum in Battle

-- Contact: With enemy shields impaired and formations broken, legionaries close with gladii.
+- Contact: With enemy shields impaired and formations broken, legionaries drew their gladii and closed for the decisive fight.

-This sequence inflicted psychological pressure, destroyed shield walls, and created momentum.
-At Aquae Sextiae (102 BCE), Marius’s legions broke the Teutonic shield wall with pila before close combat.
-In Gaul, Caesar’s volleys repeatedly shattered Gallic charges.
-However, at Carrhae (53 BCE), Parthian mounted archers avoided contact, exposing the pilum’s limitations—a lesson that drove Roman tactical adaptation.
+This sequence inflicted psychological pressure, destroyed shield walls, and created momentum that carried into close combat.
+At Aquae Sextiae (102 BCE), Marius’s legions broke the Teutonic shield wall with pila before closing with gladii, turning a desperate defense into a decisive victory.
+In Gaul, Caesar’s volleys repeatedly shattered Gallic charges before they could reach Roman lines.
+However, the system had limits—at Carrhae (53 BCE), Parthian mounted archers avoided contact entirely, showering the legionaries with arrows while staying beyond pilum range, exposing a vulnerability that drove Roman tactical adaptation through the addition of archers and cavalry.

 The Combined System: Gladius and Pilum in Action